 of VR1, 300r, so that the meter has a full swing.

-shaft with screw slot and protruding through front panel where its not
+shaft with screw slot and protruding through front panel where

-likely to be disturbed.
+be disturbed.
 Once set, the calibration has shown no sign to

-meter would require the NFB resistance network values
+meter would require the NFB resistance network values to be

-But you may find ordinary op-amps would be easier, until you
+And you may find ordinary op-amps would be easier, until you

 needing to know about signals between DC and say 500kHz.